Common eye conditions – signs and symptoms

 How can diabetes affect eyesight and vision?

 Increased levels of blood sugar can change the shape of the lens within the eye, which affects how the eye focuses.
-This can cause blurred vision, and fluctuates with glucose levels.
+This can cause blurry vision and fluctuates with glucose levels.
 It is a usually a temporary effect, but in some instances, can last for weeks or even months at a time.

 Cataracts, where the lens becomes cloudy, can affect anybody, but occur more frequently and often develop earlier in people living with diabetes.